 Clinical Laboratory Science Degree Program

 As a Clinical Laboratory Science student at DeVry University, you'll learn how to work with complex, precision instruments and a variety of automated and electronic laboratory equipment.
-Once you earn your bachelor's degree in Clinical Laboratory Science, you'll be a skilled professional who can help medical teams of pathologists, specialists, technologists, and technicians determine the presence, extent, or absence of disease, and provide data needed to evaluate the effectiveness of treatment.
+Once you earn your bachelor's degree in our Clinical Laboratory Science program, you'll be a skilled professional who can help medical teams of pathologists, specialists, technologists, and technicians determine the presence, extent, or absence of disease, and provide data needed to evaluate the effectiveness of treatment.

 If you have qualifying prior credit to apply, you can complete your Clinical Laboratory Science degree in less time, allowing you to launch or advance your career sooner.
 And because not many universities offer CLS as a bachelor's degree, you'll be adding a unique credential to your resumé.